The Definitive Guide to Flutter App Development

 While Flutter has essential state management baked in with StatefulWidgets, larger apps require a robust third-party state management solution.
 The provider is a famous, influential, simple state management library that shares data across widgets reactively and efficiently.

-The provider promotes best practices like cleaning UI and business logic into view models.
+The provider promotes best practices, such as separating UI and business logic into view models.
 It has minimal boilerplate and great support for combining with other state management patterns.

 3) Implement Feature-First Architecture